Top Sites for Eco-Friendly & Sustainable Accommodation

 In addition to providing accommodations for all types of travelers, Wayaj also offers eco tools to help you on your journey.
 Their eco tools include a carbon footprint calculator and a selection of carbon offsetting projects you can donate to.

-Kind Traveler is a public benefit corporation, and the first socially conscious Give + Get hotel booking and media platform.
+Kind Traveler is a public benefit corporation launched in 2023, and the first socially conscious Give + Get hotel booking and media platform.
 Booking through Kind Traveler empowers you to “positively impact the communities you visit” by making it simpler than ever to give back and feel good about it when you travel.

 They partner with environmentally friendly hotels in the US and worldwide that are making a difference through the promotion of individual wellness, sustainability, and community.
 Each hotel is given the opportunity to collaborate with a local charity that travelers may choose to donate to.